braedeningersoll/haab_movies/source/comedy.rst

 *Description:*
 ~~~~~~~~~~~~~~
 In Despicable Me 3, Gru is fired from the Anti-Villain League for not taking down the most recent bad guy.
-Gru is very sad and upset until he meets a stranger who tell him that he has a long-lost twin brother
+Gru is very sad and upset until he meets a stranger who tells him that he has a long-lost twin brother
 who wants to follow in Gru's footsteps and become a super villain.
 Gru and his brother team up to steal the
 largest diamond in the world.